R28 (New York City Subway car): Rebuilding

 The R28s retained their original H2C couplers on both ends until 1991, when the new Scheduled Maintenance System (SMS) program began.
 During this time, the R28s were mated numerically and the original H2C couplers on the ends with conductor's controls were replaced with link bars.
 Prior to 1991, the R28s were often not numerically paired and could also be paired to R26s.

 Retirement

-As time wore on, heavy service took their toll on these cars.
-In 1996, the New York City Transit Authority announced their plans to phase out the Redbirds with the R142 and R142A fleets which replaced the entire R28 fleet.